Connect with us

 Sun 24 May (H) Everton – Premier League – 4pm

-Everton boss David Moyes speaking to BBC Sport: “I don’t think we deserved to lose, that’s for sure.
+Everton boss David Moyes said to BBC Sport: “I don’t think we deserved to lose, that’s for sure.
 Very similar to last week, we played well enough at times and didn’t deserve to come away with nothing.”

 On the decision not to award his side a penalty for an apparent handball: “I’m a bit surprised.
 I’ve been to see them [the officials] and VAR are saying it was grappling – well, the boy marking him was grappling.
 He punched the ball.
 It would have been harsh, but I’m amazed they haven’t given it.